boguszjelinski/kern/README.md

 | log_file  | log file location and name
 | use_ext_pool | if external pool finder (C library) should be used
 | thread_numb | how many threads should be used
-| max_pool4_size | max allowed size of demand for pools with 4 passengers (depends on hardware performance)
+| max_pool4_size | max allowed size of demand for pools with 4 passengers (for tuning, depends on hardware performance)
 | max_pool3_size | max allowed size of demand for pools with 3 passengers
 | max_pool2_size | max allowed size of demand for pools with 2 passengers